eunjinkim97/prostateMIPL/README.md

     <p> Prediction of BCR for Prostate MRI by using deep learning based algorithm </p>

 ### This code is about a study for analyzing prostate cancers using by deep learning and machine learning.
-The study was conducted by Eunjin Kim and Inye Na from the Medical Imaging Processing Lab led by Hyeonjin Park in 2021 from SKKU.
+The study was conducted by Eunjin Kim and Inye Na from the Medical Imaging Processing Lab led by Hyunjin Park in 2021 from SKKU.

 </h1>